pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 This is the fun part (depending on your definition of fun).
 The first step is to print out your fiducial markers.
 That can be done [here](https://fodi.github.io/arucosheetgen/).
 I usually go with the Original Aruco dictionary, and print the first 10-20 markers.
 I have settled on 80mm as the width of the markers.
 When you cut these out, make sure you leave a decent amount of white space on the edges.
 That contrast is necessary for good detection.

 For placement, you will want to place 2-3 of them in a cluster near each other.
 You can do localization with just one, but more points is going to give us better position estimates.
-Make sure that the fiducials are co-planar.
+You can place them mostly however you'd like, but make sure that the fiducials are co-planar.
 When you place these, use a measuring tape.
 Your hand placement wont be exact (professional setups that do this will use lasers for leveling and measuring distance), you will just need to be accurate to a few mm.

 Here is what my fiducial placement looks like: